-People asked me all the time, ‘How can you defend people that you know are guilty?‘ This is not the point, we all have a right to and deserve a vigorous defense.
+People asked me all the time, ‘How can you defend people that you know are guilty?‘ This is not the point, we all have a right to and deserve a vigorous criminal defense.
 If all parts of the machine are doing their jobs correctly, the right thing will happen.
-That being said, boy was there never a dull moment in indigent defense work.
+That being said, boy was there never a dull moment in indigent criminal defense work.

 I love these, trust me people this is not fantasy, these are probably transcripts.